 A student may request a course waiver for only foundational courses (non-clinical and non-research:) by presenting a syllabus and transcript to the course instructor.
 These courses include graduate-level courses in Human Development, Social Bases, Biological Bases, Cognition & Affect, History & Systems.
 They must have been completed within five years of matriculation to Derner.
 The course instructor must be satisfied that the student possesses sufficient knowledge, skill, and experience relative to the particular course's content.
-The basis for course transfer is thus: 1) course coverage (elements outlined by APA for the Discipline-Specific Knowledge must be evident in the syllabus provided for review); 2) course grade must be \geq B (grading criteria must be clearly defined with regard to activities and elements).
+The basis for course transfer is thus: 1) course coverage (elements outlined by APA for the Discipline-Specific Knowledge must be evident in the syllabus provided for review); 2) course grade must be $\geq B$ (grading criteria must be clearly defined with regard to activities and elements).
 If the instructor approves the waiver, she or he must sign the course waiver form (see Appendix G), which is then submitted to the DCT for further review and approval.
 Please note: Course waivers do not shorten the length of the program.
+A student can be waived from up to four foundational courses.